 The General Paper module aims to develop students into critical thinkers who are able to construct arguments and communicate their ideas using clear, accurate and effective language.
 Students will explore a range of key issues of global and local significance, providing them with a good foundation to thrive in a fast-changing world with maturity of thought, independent thinking and the proficient use of the English language.
 It will give them a broader understanding of the world and getting them ready to meet the challenges of higher education and the workplace of the future.

-This subject aims to enable students to acquire the necessary mathematical concepts and skills for everyday life, for continuous learning in Mathematics and related disciplines, and to develop the necessary process skills for the acquisition and application of mathematical concepts and skills.
+This module aims to enable students to acquire the necessary mathematical concepts and skills for everyday life, for continuous learning in Mathematics and related disciplines, and to develop the necessary process skills for the acquisition and application of mathematical concepts and skills.
 It is also intended to develop students’ logical thinking and problem solving skills and apply these skills to solve problems in different areas.

-The subject aims to provide experimental and practical Physics thereby enabling students to acquire sufficient understanding and knowledge.
+The module aims to provide experimental and practical Physics thereby enabling students to acquire sufficient understanding and knowledge.
 It will give a thorough introduction to the study of Physics and scientific methods, and develop students’ skills and abilities that are relevant to the safe practice of science and to everyday life such as concern for accuracy and precision, objectivity and integrity.

 The Chemistry module is a skill-based module that focuses on understanding and application of scientific concepts and principles, over and above a short-term retention of large quantities of factual materials.
 Experimental work is an important component and underpins the teaching and learning of Chemistry.
 It is intended to prepare students with a broader base of practical chemistry and particularly to develop their appreciation of the finite life of the world’s resources and hence the need for recycling and conservation.

-Through the learning of subject, learners study how to explain and analyse economic issues and arguments, evaluate economic information, and organise, present and communicate ideas and judgements clearly.
+Through the learning of this module, learners study how to explain and analyse economic issues and arguments, evaluate economic information, and organise, present and communicate ideas and judgements clearly.
 The syllabus covers a range of basic economic ideas, including an introduction to the price system and government intervention, international trade and exchange rates, the measurement of employment and inflation, and the causes and consequences of inflation.
 Learners also study the price system, the theory of the firm, market failure, macroeconomic theory and policy, and economic growth and development.

-This subject enables learners to apply their accounting knowledge and understanding in order to analyse and present information, give reasoned explanations, and make judgements and recommendations.
+This module enables learners to apply their accounting knowledge and understanding in order to analyse and present information, give reasoned explanations, and make judgements and recommendations.
 The syllabus covers topics such as the recording of financial information, accounting principles and control systems, the preparation of final accounts for a variety of different organisations and businesses, raising capital by shares and loans, ratio analysis and cost accounting, and also study the preparation of cash flow statements, cash flow analysis, and standard costing and investment appraisal, among many other topics.

 Business Studies (9609)

-The subject enables learners to understand and appreciate the nature and scope of business, and the role it plays in society.
+The module enables learners to understand and appreciate the nature and scope of business, and the role it plays in society.
 The syllabus covers economic, environmental, ethical, governmental, legal, social and technological issues, and encourages a critical understanding of organisations, the markets they serve and the process of adding value.
 Learners examine the management of organisations and, in particular, the process of decision-making in a dynamic external environment.

-The subject aims to develop students’ understanding in relation to biological phenomena, facts, laws, definitions, concepts, theories and scientific instruments.
+The module aims to develop students’ understanding in relation to biological phenomena, facts, laws, definitions, concepts, theories and scientific instruments.
 It also introduces apparatus used in biology, including techniques of operation and aspects of safety.
 Upon the completion of studies, students are expected to use information to identify patterns, report trends, draw inferences and report conclusions.
 They will also be required to present reasoned explanations for phenomena, patterns and relationships.

 Scope of Study